palmerco/web_server/about.md

 </p>
 <p>
 Hi, I’m Cody!
-I am an electrical engineer from Dayton, Ohio, which has been my home for the past 6 years.
-I am currently employed as a defense contractor with Dynetics Inc., which is where I research, model, and simulate Radar and Electronic Warfare (EW) systems.
-My interest in signals developed during my internship at the Air Force Institute Technology (AFIT), where I was directly involved in wireless communication research.
+I am an Electrical Engineer, and I live in Los Angeles, California.
+I am currently employed as a Principal Systems Engineeer at Northrop Grumman in Redondo Beach, CA.

 </p>
 <p>
 Once my daily work is complete, you will most likely find me outdoors, at a local coffee shop, or working on a personal project.
 I try to keep a healthy balance of work, socializing, and staying active.